What are Wetlands and why do we care?

 Wetlands serve several important purposes for our environment and society.
 First, wetlands are biodiversity hotspots.
 Hundreds of species call each wetland home, from mammals to fish to amphibians to birds.
 They act as important stopover sites for migratory animals and provide safe places for animals to raise their young.

 Second, wetlands act as a “filtration system” for water and pollutants.
 Luscious vegetation helps capture and filter out harmful bacteria and viruses.
 In addition, the plants absorb excess nitrogen and phosphorus, which cause harmful algae blooms in local rivers and lakes.
-The soil also helps purify water by sequestering heavy metals found in the waters.
+The soil also helps purify water by sequestering heavy metals found in the water.

 These unique ecosystems are vital as a carbon sink, as they absorb decomposing matter and store that extra carbon in the soil.
 Unfortunately, carbon is released when the wetlands are drained for agriculture or for harvesting the resources within the wetland.